Brent Urban: Chicago Bears

 On October 21, 2019, two days after being released by the Titans, Urban signed with the Chicago Bears, to replace injured defensive end Akiem Hicks.
 He appeared in the final 9 games of the season as a backup defensive end in a 3-4 defense, tallying 16 tackles.

 Urban re-signed with the Bears on March 26, 2020.
 He appeared in 16 games, starting the last 8 at defensive end in place of an injured Roy Robertson-Harris, while making 36 tackles, 2.5 sacks, 4 quarterback hurries and one pass defensed.

 Dallas Cowboys

 On March 22, 2021, Urban signed a one-year deal with the Dallas Cowboys, to play defensive tackle in a 4-3 defense.
 He was placed on injured reserve on October 26.

 Baltimore Ravens (second stint)

-On May 20, 2022, Urban signed with the Baltimore Ravens.
-He was released during the final roster cuts on August 30, but was re-signed the next day after rookie linebacker David Ojabo was placed on IR.
+On May 20, 2022, Urban signed with the Ravens.
+He was released during the final roster cuts on August 30 in a "handshake deal", to be re-signed the next day after rookie linebacker David Ojabo was placed on injured reserve.
+Urban was the backup behind defensive tackle Calais Campbell, collecting 21 tackles and one sack in 16 games.

 On February 15, 2023, Urban re-signed with the Ravens.
+He played in 17 games with three starts, recording 22 tackles and a career-high three sacks.

+On March 13, 2024, Urban re-signed with the Ravens.

+On August 2, 2025, Urban re-signed with the Ravens.
+He was released as part of final roster cuts and re-signed to the practice squad the next day.
+He was promoted to the active roster on September 27.